-Discussion: The Petition Area is contiguous to existing Urban District areas.
+Discussion: The Petition Area is contiguous to existing Urban District areas, and designated for future urban expansion under the City's Koʻolau Poko Sustainable Communities Plan's Community Growth Boundary.
 Reclassification of the Petition Area to the Urban District will not lead to scattered urban development given its proximity to existing urban uses.
 As discussed in Chapters 4 and 5, the proposed project would not require additional investment in public infrastructure or services.